This article was updated on 05/30/20.

-As we approach the halfway point of the 2013 hurricane and tropical storm season, meteorologists harken back to last years Superstorm Sandy.
+As we approach the beginning point of the 2020 hurricane and tropical storm season, meteorologists harken back to last years Superstorm Sandy.
 Theres good reason: The storm that struck the Northeast in late October caused nearly $19 billion in insured property losses and $6.7 billion in flood insurance claims.

 Understand Your Insurance Limitations